hpc-maths/ponio/README.md

 * With [pixi](https://pixi.sh/latest/)

-This method will install all dependencies for all demos.
+This method will install all dependencies for all examples.

 ```
   pixi install